Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

 for some function $h_\eps$, i.e.\ we can place the singularities exactly on the solutions of $z^{k+1}=\eps$.
-However, this is \emph{not a normal form}: there are many possible changes of variables.
-Hence the function $h_\eps$ is highly non-unique.
+However, this is \emph{not a normal form}: there are many possible changes of variables, leading to the function $h_\eps$ being highly non-unique.